empratik/empratik/README.md

 - 🔭 I’m currently working on Software development and data science stuff.
 - 🌱 I’m currently learning full stack data science
-- 👯 I’m looking to collaborate on open source project
+- 👯 I’m looking to collaborate on software engineering, data science stuffs
 - 🤔 I’m looking for help with computer vision projects.
+- 💬 Ask me about software development and analytics
 - 📫 How to reach me: linkedin : https://www.linkedin.com/in/pratik-bhansali/